 The fire of Azerbaijan: Ateshgah temple and Yanar Dag

 Azerbaijan calls itself the "Land of Fire," and the nickname is not marketing.
 On the Absheron Peninsula around Baku, natural gas seeping from the ground has burned for so long that fire became part of the culture, the religion and the identity of the place.
 Two sights make this vivid: the Ateshgah fire temple and the Yanar Dag burning hillside.
+Both sit a short drive from the capital, both can be seen in a single outing, and together they explain a country better than any museum plaque could.
+Here is why they matter and how to plan the trip.

 Why Azerbaijan is the "Land of Fire"